 What Makes This Cube Great?

 - It’s interactive!
 Every color gets to play some of the Magic‘s iconic cards.
-From Lightning Bolt to Counterspell to Doom Blade to Rancor, many of the cherished cards we fell in love with when learning the game are featured in the cube because they were commons.
+From Lightning Bolt to Counterspell to Savannah Lions to Rancor, many of the cherished cards we fell in love with when learning the game are featured in the cube because they were commons.

 What Are The Construction Rules For The Cube?